 If the government campaign has prompted you to think about cyber security, start here.

-Understand your current position
+Week 1: understand your current position

 - Confirm who owns cyber risk internally